Fabien-Mick/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3 counts the number of directories in the PATH.
 4 Script that lists environment variables.
-5 script that lists all local variables and environment variables, and functions
+5 script that lists all local variables and environment variables, and functions 6 Create a script that creates a new local variable.